- March 30th, 2020 Update on the new public health order put out by the Government of Manitoba

-For contact information on impacted services see the "Online City Services" below or view or operation changes document HERE.
+For contact info on impacted services see the "Online City Services" below or view or operation changes document HERE.

 City Hall Administration Office

 Centennial Arena and Concert Hall

 204-325-9990 – after hours

 Water bills and other city related bills can be paid ONLINE, or by placing payments in the City office locked drop box on the south side of the building in a LABELLED envelope with account information.
 Interest charges on utility bills will be waived until further notice.